 Admittedly, one reason this blog exists is because I can use this space to talk about my own personal thoughts & ideas when it comes to anime & manga.
 While the whole "Theory Musing" thing might not ever be brought up in another post I was glad to be able to share an idea that's been stewing in my head for a while.
 I love history & I love finding out about titles that inspired others, so being able to identify the three manga (& anime, to an extent) that essentially shaped boxing manga as we see it now was a fun thing to try doing.
 Again, this is a theory, so I encourage people to not agree with it and to argue their own feelings about it, but when I really thought about it Ashita no Joe brought the character-based drama, Ring ni Kakero brought the crazy action, & Hajime no Ippo brought the career story.
 At least in terms of boxing titles, there was nothing really like each of these titles before them (though one could argue that Joe was an influence to Ippo, hence the word "theory"), and, personally, knowing/feeling this makes me enjoy all three of these titles all the more.
 Don't like this theory, though?
 Good for you, and please tell me why!

 Saiyuki Reload -burial- (August 31)

 And that brings us to the end of my favorite posts of 2012!
 In some ways this year was even better than the previous one for the blog, even if there were some harder moments to get through, both personally & in relation to the blog.
 I think I have only improved in my abilities as a writer than when I started this blog, and here's hoping that 2013 will be just as good, if not better.
-And, to rev that engine, 2013 is going to start with something big: Another video game review for one, but then will come the main attraction: I'm going to, technically, look at 30 different titles!
+And, to rev that engine, 2013 is going to start with something big.
+First up is another video game review, but then will come the main attraction: I'm going to, technically, look at 30 different titles!
 All of them based on the pages of Weekly Shonen Jump!
 That's right, next month is going to be Jump January!!